kiasarecool/twilio_read_reply_sms_wp_plugin/README.md

 README
-To ensure everything works smoothly, I'll summarize the necessary steps and provide detailed paths and URLs.
 Please review and adjust as needed based on your actual directory structure and URLs.

 ### Directory and Path Setup